How to email a word document using C#, VB.NET

 emailMessage.Body = mailBody

-'Sends the email with prepared message
+'Sends the email with the prepared message

 Using client As SmtpClient = New SmtpClient

-'Update your SMTP Server address here
+'Update your SMTP server address here

 client.Host = "smtp.outlook.com"